 For most people, the target for A1C, the green light, is between 6.0% and 6.9%.
 These numbers are commonly expressed simply as 6.0 and 6.9, without the % sign.
 If your A1C falls into this zone, you’re considered to be in control.
 For perspective, these numbers can be converted into “meter” numbers called estimated average glucose—eAG for short.
 The green light eAG range is 126 mg/dL (7 mmol/l) to 151 mg/dL (8.39 mmol/l).
-But what if your numbers are higher than target?
-Or lower than target?
+But what if your numbers are higher than the target?
+Or lower than the target?
 When are you actually in danger?

 Yellow-light A1C score

 If the light turns yellow as you approach the intersection, you need to either speed up or stop.
 Whichever is safe under the circumstances, right?
 If your A1C is between 7.0 and 8.9, you’ll be classified as “out of control.”
 But how much danger are you in?
-Frankly, it depends upon how close you are to either end of the spectrum.
-Yellow-light A1Cs are higher than is strictly healthy, but pose no immediate harm.
+Frankly, it depends on how close you are to either end of the spectrum.
+Yellow-light A1Cs are higher than is strictly healthy but pose no immediate harm.
 However, the higher you are in this range, the closer you are to a red light.
 We’ll talk about just how serious that can be in a minute.

 I should point out that there are some special cases.
 If you’re a very young type 1, a yellow-light A1C score may be considered in-target for you until you get older.
-Similarly, if you’re an elderly type 2, or have a history of severe hypoglycemia, you doctor may choose to “green light” you in the yellow zone.
+Similarly, if you’re an elderly type 2, or have a history of severe hypoglycemia, your doctor may choose to “green light” you in the yellow zone.
 Don’t worry; it’s not the same as being “gaslighted.”

-You’re also in yellow-light territory if you use insulin or pills called sulfonylureas, and your A1C is below six.
+You’re also in the yellow-light territory if you use insulin or pills called sulfonylureas, and your A1C is below six.
 Numbers in the low fives and below are considered non-diabetic, so at first glance, they might seem like an attractive place to be.
 The more highly controlled, the better, right?
 Uh, wrong.
 Sorry.